User Menu

 2) The song you want to fix is not a streamrip, but the song file we have is still not correct.
 For example, our version has erroneous tracker commands resulting in silence, or has incorrect notes due to file corruption or being a hacked version.
 In this case, you cannot use the asterisk (because it only appears on streamrips).
 Contact us on the forum, by PM, or on Discord.
 Let us know the problem and provide a link to the correct file, and we will replace it.

-Added by flagnyingen (Last Updated: 11 months, 2 weeks) [Top]
+Added by flagnyingen (Last Updated: 2 years) [Top]

 Remember that the artist must be connected to the demoscene (wrote music for a demo, took part in a demoscene music competiton, wrote music for an old demoscene-related game, etc).